Withrow Moraine and Jameson Lake Drumlin Field

-Geologic History
+Geologic history

 The plateau

 The Withrow Moraine and Jameson Lake Drumlin Field National Natural Landmark is located on the Waterville Plateau, which lies in the northwest corner of the Columbia River Plateau.
 The plateau is formed on top of the Columbia River Basalt Group a large igneous province that lies across parts of the states of Washington, Oregon, and Idaho in the United States of America.
-During the middle to late Miocene epoch, one of the largest flood basalts ever to appear on the earth's surface engulfed about 163,700 km2 (63,000 mile²) of the Pacific Northwest, forming a large igneous province with an estimated volume of 174,300 km³.
+During the middle to late Miocene epoch, one of the largest flood basalts ever to appear on the Earth's surface engulfed about 163,700 km2 (63,000 mile²) of the Pacific Northwest, forming a large igneous province with an estimated volume of 174,300 km3.
 Eruptions were most vigorous from 17 to 14 million years ago, when over 99% of the basalt was released.
-Less extensive eruptions continued from 14—6 million years ago.
+Less extensive eruptions continued from 14 to 6 million years ago.
 These lava flows have been extensively exposed by the erosion resulting from the Missoula Floods, which laid bare many layers of the basalt flows on the edges of the plateau at Grand Coulee and Moses Coulee.